Information and Application

 Payment will be included on the spring 2020 bursar bill.

 Thanks to generous support from alumni, financial assistance is available for WIEP.
 Please check the box on the application if you would like to be considered for financial assistance.
-We will notify you about your financial assistance package upon admittance to the program.
+We will notify you about your financial assistance upon admittance to the program.

 Airline Tickets: You are responsible for booking and paying for your airfare to/from San Francisco.
 You must arrive at the hotel in San Francisco by 2:00 p.m. on January 2.
 The program will conclude on January 10.
 You may fly out that evening or on the 11th.
 Please note that you must check-out of the hotel the morning of the the January 11.